mansim07/dataplex-labs/lab2-data-security/README.md

 <br>

 ### 2.3.
+Apply Data Reader Policy for Customer Domain (Zone level push down) - UI
+<hr>

 Grant the Credit card analytics consumer sa read access to the Customer Data product zone(Zone Level security pushdown).**
-<hr>

 Using “Secure View” to provide the credit card analytics consumer domain access to the Customer Data Products.
 For this we will use the "Secure" functionality to the apply policy